JasmineZhen218/BiGraph4TME/README.md

 # BiGraph4TME
-This repo is the official implementation for the `BiGraph` method introduced in **Bi-level Graph Learning Unveils Prognosis-Relevant Breast Tumor Microenvironment Patterns**. \\
+This repo is the official implementation for the `BiGraph` method introduced in **Bi-level Graph Learning Unveils Prognosis-Relevant Breast Tumor Microenvironment Patterns**.

 BiGraph is an unsupervised learning method for multi-scale discovery of tumor microenvironments (TME).
 It relies on the construction of a bi-level graph model:

-    - (i) a cellular graph, which models the intricate tumor microenvironment,
+    * (i) a cellular graph, which models the intricate tumor microenvironment,
-    - (ii) a population graph that captures inter-patient similarities, given their respective cellular graphs, by means of a **soft** Weisfeiler-Lehman (WL) subtree kernel.
+    * (ii) a population graph that captures inter-patient similarities, given their respective cellular graphs, by means of a **soft** Weisfeiler-Lehman (WL) subtree kernel.

-### requirements
+## Requirements
-### how to use it
+## How to use it
 ```
 git clone https://github.com/JasmineZhen218/BiGraph4TME.git
 cd BiGraph4TME
 ```
-#### discovery
+### Discovery
 Prepare single-cell data (mandatory) and clinical data (optional) of your discovery set (conduct any data inclusion, cleaning, and normalization if needed).
 ```